WVURAIL/dspira/_posts/2020-08-05-MakingWavesFourier.md

 [Fourier Transform Activity]({{ site.baseurl }}/FilesUploaded/FourierTransform_Activity.pdf){: .btn .btn-wvu-blue}

 The following link downloads the GNU Radio flowgraph for the activity.
-It is no longer zipped, so there is nothing to un-zip - save it to your Downloads folder and open it from GNU Radio Companion.
+The file is no longer zipped.
+Save it to your Downloads folder and open it in GNU Radio Companion.

 [GNU Radio .grc file for Fourier Activity]({{ site.baseurl }}/images/Fourier_Series_Wave_Explorer.grc){: .btn .btn-wvu-blue download="Fourier_Series_Wave_Explorer.grc"}